IUCompilerCourse/IU-Fall-2021/README.md

 * [Uniprocessor Garbage Collection Techniques](https://iu.instructure.com/courses/1735985/files/82131907/download?wrap=1) by Wilson.
 * [Fast and Effective Procedure Inlining](https://www.cs.indiana.edu/~dyb/pubs/inlining.pdf) by Waddell and Dybvig.

+**COVID Precautions**

+All students signed the Community Responsibility Acknowledgement (CRA).
+Your agreement to the public health measures in the CRA is a condition of physical presence on the campus this fall.
+Included in that commitment were the requirements to be vaxinated, for wearing masks in all IU buildings, and maintaining social distancing in all IU buildings.
+These are classroom requirements.

+These requirements are necessary for us to protect each other.

+Therefore, if a student is present in a class without a mask, the student will be asked to put on a mask and I will report the student to the Division of Student Affairs: Office of Student Conduct.

+* If a student refuses to put a mask on after being instructed to do so, the instructor may end the class immediately, and contact the Office of Student Conduct.
+Violation of the mask rule is a threat to public safety within the meaning of the Summary Suspension Policy.
+* If a student comes to class without a mask twice, the student’s final grade will be reduced by one letter (e.g., from an A to a B, for instance).
+* If the student comes to class without a mask three times, the student will be withdrawn from the class without refund of tuition and reported to the Office of Student Conduct.
+* If Student Conduct receives three cumulative reports from any combination of instructors or staff members that a student is not complying with the requirements of masking and physical distancing, the student will be summarily suspended from the university for the semester.

 **Bias-Based Incident Reporting.**

 Bias-based incident reports can be made by students, faculty and